onyudo/hairy-antler-distillery/README.md

 To further enhance the site’s functionality, the project utilizes two custom REST APIs to interact with the database and provide dynamic content, including product details, product prices and descriptions.

+## Node.js and NPM

+In order to run this project locally you will need to have node.js and npm installed.
+Node.js version 22.14.0 and npm version 10.9.2 were used during development.

+To see which version of node.js you have installed you can run `node -v` and `npm -v` respectively.

+If you do not have node.js or npm installed (or need to update them) please visit [nodejs.org](https://nodejs.org/en) and use the installer appropriate for your computer's operating system.

 ## Running the Project Locally

 1. Clone the project repository to your local environment: